Quantalab/Xf-NPlants-2018/README.md

 <b>[Analysis-1.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis1.R) </b>
 <br/>
 ```
 The code reproduces the confusion matrix of the supplementary Table 4.
+For that purpose, the code splits the data set (training and test data), executes the VIF, Wilks.lambda and ROC analylsis and run the classification and machine learning algorithms described in the article.

+This code is valids for the Case A: asymptomatic (AS) vs. symptomatic trees (AF; affected), and (ii) Case B: Initial Xf-symptoms (IN, DS=1) vs. advanced Xf-symptoms (AD, DS = 2, 3, and 4) severity levels.
 ```
 <b>[Analysis-2.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis2.R) </b><br/>

 ```
 The code reproduces the confusion matrix of the supplementary Table 5.
+Similar to previous R code, the code splits the data set (training and test data), executes the VIF, Wilks.lambda and ROC analylsis and run the classification and machine learning algorithms described in the article.

+This code is valids for the Case B: Initial Xf-symptoms (IN, DS=1) vs. advanced Xf-symptoms (AD, DS = 2, 3, and 4) severity levels.
 ```
 <b>Note:</b> Codes [Analysis-1.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis1.R) and [Analysis-2.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis2.R) reproduce the article spliting the data into two data sets:
 <br>